Kinatay: Plot

-Newly-wedded Criminology student Peping receives a text message from his friend Abyong.
-He says they need to meet at Luneta Park that night.
-At the park, Peping passes to Abyong drug money collected by a balut vendor, but Abyong informs Peping that Kap (or Vic) requires his presence for another "operation".
-Peping reluctantly agrees and they enter a van parked nearby.
-He asks Abyong what they are up to but Abyong offers little details.
+Newly-wedded Criminology student Peping works as a part-time drug money collector for a shady syndicate.
+During a routine collection of drug money one night at Luneta Park, his friend Abyong informs him that their boss Kap (or Vic) requires his presence for another secret "operation".
+Peping reluctantly agrees and they enter a van parked nearby, where four other men (Kap, Sarge, Chico, and driver Rommel) were waiting.

-They stop by a night club and Sarge calls for Madonna (or Gina), claiming Kap wants to see her in the van.
-Inside the van, Madonna gives an alibi to Kap about a certain Franco but is abruptly beaten and restrained with duct tape.
-As the van is about to enter the NLEX tollway, Kap calls an unidentified boss who orders them to put down Madonna.
+The van stops by a night club and Sarge convinces prostitute Madonna (or Gina) to speak to Kap in the van.
+Inside the van, Madonna is abruptly beaten and restrained with duct tape.
+As the van is about to enter the NLEX tollway, an unidentified boss (Gen) calls Kap and orders them to put down Madonna.
 Sarge and Chico beat her unconscious and the group believes she is dead.
 At the expressway, a police car is in pursuit but eventually overtakes and arrests another driver.

-They stop at an isolated house in a rural town and transport Madonna's body to the basement.
+The men stop at a remote house and carry Madonna's body to the basement.
 Sarge throws a bucket of water to find Madonna still alive.
-Outside, Peping learns from Abyong that Madonna had a debt of more than ₱100,000.00 worth of drugs.
-Kap orders him, Abyong and Rommel to buy food and liquor, as the unidentified boss ('Gen') still has a meeting.
-Inside the van, Abyong tells Peping he also felt nervous for the first time, and hands over to Peping a licensed gun; a gift from Kap and the "cure for nervousness".
-As they stop by a local store and buy liquor, Rommel tells Peping to buy balut from the nearby bus station.
-Peping buys but lingers around the area, eventually entering a bus bound to depart.
-His phone rings so he makes an alibi of urinating and returns to the van.
+Peping learns from Abyong that Madonna had a debt of more than ₱100,000.00 worth of drugs.
+Kap orders him, Abyong and Rommel to buy food and liquor, as Gen is still in a meeting.
+Inside the van, Abyong calms down Peping and gives him a licensed gun—a gift from Kap and the "cure for nervousness".
+As they stop by a local store, Rommel tells Peping to buy balut from the nearby bus station.
+Peping buys and attempts to escape by bus but is forced to return to the van.

-Back at the house, Kap orders Peping to call for Sarge.
-Sarge leaves Madonna to Peping, who discovers she has a child.
-Kap receives a call from the unidentified boss implying that it is time.
-The men enter the basement room and remove the duct tape from her mouth.
-Madonna asks for forgiveness from Kap but Kap insists that "business is business" and leaves the room.
-Sarge begins beating her, but Chico stops him short and says he wants to "do something" first.
-Outside, as Kap and Peping have a conversation, Chico rapes Madonna, whose cries are heard by Peping.
-Sarge tells Abyong and Chico to find a bolo knife.
-Madonna is restrained and Sarge gives the order to Chico, who stabs her twice in the torso, killing her.